 - 1. Earn 30 credits with a grade point average of at least 3.0 and satisfy the other graduate school requirements concerning grades.
 The 30 credits are subject to the following requirements: - A minimum of 16 credits must be at the graduate level (800- and 900-level courses). - Up to 14 credits of undergraduate senior level courses may be counted in the total of 30 credits needed for the M.S., provided these courses have not been used previously in the credit total toward another degree.
-Senior level courses include all of the Physics and Astronomy courses with course numbers in the 400-499 interval. - In addition to Physics and Astronomy courses, with specific approval by the Director of Graduate Studies or their designated representative, mathematics courses at the 400-level and above, some Engineering, Biophysics and Geology courses may be included in the 30-credit total. - A maximum of 9 semester credits may be transferred from other accredited graduate schools. - Five research credits with satisfactory grades are required.
-These credits may be comprised of any combination of PHY 800, PHY 899 or PHY 999. - 2.
-If the student chooses Plan A (with thesis), they must complete 5 to 10 credits of thesis research (PHY 800, PHY 899 or PHY 999) with the thesis supervisor.
+Senior level courses include all of the Physics and Astronomy courses with course numbers in the 400-499 interval. - In addition to Physics and Astronomy courses, with specific approval by the Director of Graduate Studies or their designated representative, relevant courses at the 400-level and above from other department may be selected. - A maximum of 9 semester credits may be transferred from other accredited graduate schools. - If the student chooses Plan A (with thesis), they must complete 5 to 10 credits of thesis research (PHY 800, PHY 899) with the thesis supervisor.
 Students choosing Plan A must form a Guidance Committee of three regular or jointly appointed faculty members, including the student's Master's thesis advisor.
 This committee will meet with the student yearly and will act as examiners of the student's thesis and oral defense (see form in Appendix E). - 3.
-In Plan B (without thesis) the student must have at least five credits of research coursework (PHY 800, PHY 899 or PHY 999) completed satisfactorily. - 4.
-Research credits (PHY 800) may also contribute toward the degree.
-3 credits per semester up to a total of 6 credits can be counted towards the 30 credits necessary for the M.S. degree in physics. - 5.
+In Plan B (without thesis) the student must have at least five credits of research coursework completed satisfactorily.
+This requirement is usually met by taking PHY800 (3 credits) twice.
+PHY899 and PHY999 credits cannot be utilized for a plan-B MS degree. - 4.
 The Department of Physics and Astronomy has no foreign language requirement. - Students in the Virtual University VU Beam M.S. program have to satisfy the same requirements as other M.S. students.
-Usually the bulk of the credit requirements are satisfied via the VU Beam on-line courses PHY 861 and PHY 961 through PHY 964. - 7.
+Usually the bulk of the credit requirements are satisfied via the VU Beam on-line courses PHY 861 and PHY 961 through PHY 964. - 6.
 Unless otherwise specified, the time limit for the completion of the requirements for the master's degree is six calendar years from the date of enrollment in the first course included for degree certification.

-IV.
 C. Ph.D. in Astrophysics and Astronomy